treejer/mobile/assets/icons/README.md

 ## Icons

-> Static icons are in this directory
+> Static icons are here